 The new site has an even older brewing history: the Woodyard Brewery, later known as Combe & Co, was once an important porter brewery, operating from at least the early 18th century to 1905 when it closed after merging with two other breweries to form Watney Combe Reid.
 Numerous historic buildings still stand as explained on the Watney page.
 Appropriately enough, the Watney group ended up in the hands of Grand Metropolitan, later a co-founder of Guinness owner Diageo.

-The company announced on 31 January 2022 that it’s investing £75 million to create a microbrewery, bar-restaurant, shop, training centre, events space and “culture hub” called Guinness at Old Brewers Yard.
+The company announced on 31 January 2022 that it was investing £75 million to create a microbrewery, bar-restaurant, shop, training centre, events space and “culture hub” called Guinness at Old Brewers Yard.
 Plans were delayed by planning issues but construction was underway in spring 2024.
-The building work was originally due to be complete by October but a spring 2025 date now looks more likely.

 Whitbread’s well-known tankard logo on a beermat.
 The slogan might have rung hollow with fans of breweries that fell under the baleful shadow of the ‘Whitbread umbrella’.

-52 Chiswell Street EC1Y 4SD (City of London, Islington)
+Closed brewery 52 Chiswell Street EC1Y 4SD (City of London, Islington) First sold beer: by 1686 (as King’s Head) Brewing ceased: 1976

 The earliest record of brewing at what became Whitbread is from 1686, when a Mr Bowes was making beer at the Kings Head Tavern, just inside the City of London on the southwest corner of Chiswell Street and Silk Street, then known as Grub Street.
 But it would be some decades before the Whitbread name became associated with the site.